softwaresaved/esrc-software-study/Src/ESRC.md

 available under an [Open Government Licence](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/), and covers the period 01/01/73 to 01/01/30.
-The GtR data snapshot corresponded to data last updated by UKRI on the 24th January 2022.
+The GtR data snapshot corresponded to data last updated by UKRI on the 24th February 2022.

 The R markdown that generated this analysis is available at:

 -   <https://github.com/softwaresaved/esrc-software-study/blob/main/Src/ESRC.Rmd>

-The data set contains 127,310 rows (after some data cleaning), where a row corresponds to the record of an award.
-In this data set 11,511 correspond to ESRC awards.
+The data set contains 128,238 rows (after some data cleaning), where a row corresponds to the record of an award.
+In this data set 11,598 correspond to ESRC awards.

 UK Research Councils were formed in different years (source: